jingdao/multiview_segmentation/README.md

 -----

 - The point cloud data contains 3D coordinates (XYZ), color (RGB), object instance ID (O), and class ID (C) for each scan point.
-- The bag file structures is as follows:
+- The bag file structure is as follows:

 Topic | Data Type | Description
 --- | --- | ---